 Dr. Gordon Sokloff, a prominent dentist in Coral Gables and the Chairman of the Transportation Advisory Committee, asked why the over 1,000-page document of changes was not presented to residents in layman’s terms.
 A condescending Mena began to quote an 8-page memo from October “to see what part of this don’t you understand?”

 The document, being from October, does not reflect the changes voted on yesterday.

 This is not the first time Mena has overstepped with residents from the dais, as he sparred with parents of George Washington Carver Elementary and Middle Schools over the Wawa development.

-Mena took things further yesterday by calling out David Winker, a prominent zoning lawyer, who has advocated for many resident groups in the City, as having filed a “frivolous lawsuit” stating he was speaking not only as a Commissioner, but as a lawyer himself.
+Mena took things further yesterday by calling out David Winker, a prominent zoning lawyer, who has advocated for many resident groups in the City, as having filed a “frivolous lawsuit” on Wawa, stating he was speaking not only as a Commissioner, but as a lawyer himself.

 Coral Gables reached a new low in public shaming, intimidating and antagonizing someone who has filed a lawsuit against the City.
 This, so called frivolous lawsuit, must have some merit as Gables Insider has learned that the City has hired high-priced Holland and Knight to represent the City.
 If it was a frivolous suit, wouldn’t the large team at the City attorney’s office have handled this internally?

 It is important to note that the Commission signs a civility oath, which is part of their sworn oath of office.
 It specifically swears them under oath with the words: “to my colleagues and to all those I represent and serve, I pledge fairness, integrity and civility, in all actions taken and all communications made by me as a public servant.”